chatox/networks-science-course/upf/upf-evaluation.md

 * Deliver your work within the deadline.
 * Some practices will be delivered at the end of the session (i.e., they must be completed in two hours).

-Extra points might be added to your grade, allowing you to have up to 12 points (instead of 10) in some practice sessions, however your total practice grade is capped at 10 points.

 Not coming to a practice session or not delivering your work means a zero grade in that session, unless you can justify your absence.

 :unamused: Do not work alone and isolated during the practice session.
 You can prevent simple mistakes by talking to someone else.
 You can work in pairs, but each one should submit his/her own work individually and delivered practices must be different.